rayenCtrl/rayenCtrl/README.md

   🎲 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from video games 🎮, traveling ✈️ to camping 🔥.

   📚 I also love reading books on personal development & financial literacy and fiction.
-My favorite ones are Subtle Art of Not Giving a F*ck, The Richest Man in Babylon and The Foundation by Isaac Assimov.
+My favorite ones are The Subtle Art of Not Giving a F*ck, The Richest Man in Babylon and The Foundation by Isaac Assimov.

   ⚡ Fun fact: 1 + 1 = 0